ofrikleinfeld/DL_text_and_seq/hw2/README.md

   --test_path TEST_PATH
-                        a path to a test set file --trained_model_path TRAINED_MODEL_PATH a path to a trained model checkpoint --inference_config_path INFERENCE_CONFIG_PATH
+                        a path to a test set file --trained_model_path TRAINED_MODEL_PATH a path to a trained model checkpoint --save_output_path SAVE_OUTPUT_PATH a path to a save the prediction results --inference_config_path INFERENCE_CONFIG_PATH
                         path to a json file containing model hyper parameters for inference procedure